-This basic stockinette stitch hat is a no-frills classic in the knitting world.
+The basic stockinette stitch hat is a no-frills classic in the knitting world.
 The pattern is simple to grasp and it's a perfect project for beginner knitters.
 Right after you make the traditional beginner's scarf, the next thing to make is this basic hat.
-This is also a pattern that you can come back to time and again whenever you need a quick hat.
+And you'll add another essential tool to your knitting toolbox: how to knit in the round on circular needles.
+It's also a pattern that you can come back to time and again whenever you need a quick hat.

-The stockinette stitch results in a hat that has a nice stretch.
+The stockinette stitch body results in a hat that has lots of stretch for different sizes of head.
 It also traps enough air between the rows of stitches to provide insulation in cold weather.
-The turn-up bottom flap allows the wearer to pull it down or push it up, so it will fit a wider range of people.
+The turn-up bottom flap allows the wearer to pull it down or push it up, so it will fit a broader range of people.

 - Tape measure

-- Cast on 72 stitches using the circular needle.
-Join in the round, being careful not to twist the stitches.
+Using 16-inch circular needle, cast on 72 sts.
+Join to work in the round, being careful not to twist the stitches.

 Watch Now: How to Knit Two Together

-- Thread yarn through the remaining 12 stitches and pull tight to close the top of the crown.
+Leaving a 6 inch tail, cut yarn.
+Thread yarn through a yarn or tapestry needle.
+Take the needle through the center of the remaining 12 stitches.
+Pull tight to close the top of the crown, taking the tail to the inside.
 Weave in all loose ends.

 It's also possible to turn this hat into a simple beanie by shortening the band.
 To do this, you will need to decrease the number of stockinette rows from 5 inches to about 3 inches, or a little less, depending on the person's head.